jupyterhub/systemdspawner/README.md

 ### Kernel Configuration ###

 Certain kernel options need to be enabled for the CPU / Memory limiting features to work.
-If these are not enabled, then CPU / Memory limiting will just fail silently.
+If these are not enabled, CPU / Memory limiting will just fail silently.
 You can check if your kernel supports these features by running the [`check-kernel.bash`](check-kernel.bash) script.